Yunan0525/Yunan0525.github.io/_pages/Researches.md

   </p>

   <p>
-  We study how GOS and hGOS regulate <b>Muc2 production</b>, mucus architecture, and O-glycan profiles using both in vitro (HT29-MTX, primary monolayers) and in vivo mouse models.
+  We study how GOS and hGOS regulate Muc2 production, mucus architecture, and O-glycan profiles using both in vitro (HT29-MTX, primary monolayers) and in vivo mouse models.
   Our work aims to determine how prebiotics enhance barrier integrity and facilitate beneficial bacteria colonization.
   </p>